PaulAHMedley/fishblicc/README.md

 The model fits the following 8 parameters: - Linf the asymptotic mean length
-- Galpha the growth model inverse error parameter
+- Galpha the growth model inverse error parameter ( $CV = Galpha^{-0.5}$
+)
-($CV = Galpha^{-0.5}$) - Mk the natural mortality in time units of K, the growth rate
+- Mk the natural mortality in time units of K, the growth rate
 - Fk a scale parameter for the fishing mortality in time units of K, the growth rate
-- Smx the maximum point for the double-sided normal selectivity model - Ss1 the lower-side slope parameter for the double-sided normal selectivity model (i.e. 1/variance) - Ss2 the upper-side slope parameter for the double-sided normal selectivity model (equal to zero for a flat-topped selectivity. - phi the over-dispersion parameter of the counts in the length bins for the negative binomial.
+- Smx the maximum point for the double-sided normal selectivity model
+- Ss1 the lower-side slope parameter for the double-sided normal selectivity model (i.e. 1/variance)
+- Ss2 the upper-side slope parameter for the double-sided normal selectivity model (equal to zero for a flat-topped selectivity.
+- phi the over-dispersion parameter of the counts in the length bins for the negative binomial.

 The length catch curve is used to estimate the spawning potential ratio.
 To do this, estimates of natural mortality, length-weight and maturity